Scribtor/Pregled/README.md

 *   The application is not started with Maven but run directly from the IDE (Eclipse).
 *   All the data is stored in text files, including users.
 *   Data is located inside src/data.

+This is the point where I make a lot of excuses for the state of this repository, which I thought better of.
+Feel free to reach out directly to me if you have any questions